lrug/lrug.org/source/meetings/2018/december/index.html.md

 > about these topics and more in this lightning talk about testing with
 > Capybara & Chrome

-{::coverage year="2018" month="december" talk="pro-capybara-herding:-feature-testing-tips" /}
+{::coverage year="2018" month="december" talk="pro-capybara-herding-feature-testing-tips" /}

 ## Afterwards